‘General Hospital’ Spoilers: Valentin Threatens Anna To Save Nina Marriage

 At first, Valentin approaches Anna on Monday, March 20 on General Hospital and offers her a truce.
 Valentin knocks on her door and asks to come inside.
 She says “what if I say no?” and Valentin tells Anna he can always break into her house like she did to his before on General Hospital.

 There’s a new General Hospital promo video, see below, that shows Valentin saying he wants to end the dance going on between them.
-Anna relents and let Valentin into her house.
+Anna relents and lets Valentin into her house.
 She looks stunned that he wants to end their interaction.
 Will Anna be able to let this go on General Hospital?

 Valentin knocks on Anna's door Monday on #GH pic.twitter.com/YoilboLRPw